mesuli95/PYTHON-NOTES/README.md

 * this is not needed because once the exception is raised, this execution will halt, and throw this exception and then the print n will never be reached.
 * We, therefore, do not need an else statement there.

+# Multiprocessing and multithreading

+ # Multiprocessing

+ * The operating system is responsible for allocating memory to each process running on the computer.
+It puts walls between the processes so they cannot access each other's memory.
+Memory is not one giant vague blob like implied.
+It is segmented.
+Access is controlled by the operating system.

+# Multithreading

+* A process can have multiple threads and execute code at the same time in parallel.
+Everything we have been doing in Python so far has been inside a single thread, inside a single process i.e. we compute each statement sequentially, but in this chapter, we are going to start computing things in parallel, inside different threads and processes.
+* The other programmers are going to look at your code and say, "Nice threads."
+First, import the threading and time modules.

+# Accessing files

  </details>